How To Find The Percent Of A Ratio

 Q: What is the difference between a ratio and a percentage?

 A: A ratio compares two or more quantities, showing their relative sizes.
-A percentage is a special type of ratio that expresses a quantity as a proportion of 100.
+So a percentage is a special type of ratio that expresses a quantity as a proportion of 100.
 Percentages are useful for standardizing comparisons and understanding proportions in a more intuitive way.

 Q: How do I convert a ratio with more than two parts to percentages?

 A: To convert a ratio with more than two parts to percentages, first, add all the parts of the ratio to find the total.
-Then, divide each part by the total to get a fraction.
-Finally, multiply each fraction by 100 to convert it to a percentage.
-Ensure that all percentages add up to 100%.
+Think about it: then, divide each part by the total to get a fraction.
+Think about it: finally, multiply each fraction by 100 to convert it to a percentage. check that all percentages add up to 100%.

 Q: Can I convert a ratio to a percentage if the parts are not whole numbers?